axelra-ag/react-native-animateable-text/README.md

 # react-native-animateable-text

-A fork of React Native's `<Text/>` component that supports Animated Values as text!
+A fork of React Native's `<Text/>` component that supports Reanimated Shared Values as text!

 ## Compatibility
+(🚨 Make sure you use the correct version for your RN project)
 <table>
   <tr>
     <th>Animateable Text Version</th>